 It has been challenging, to say the least, to determine exactly how worried we should be about the phenomenon experts are now calling VAPI (vaping-associated pulmonary illness).
-It so far has been attributed to thirteen deaths and 805 confirmed and probable cases in the United States.
-Most news coverage — and legislative response — has focused on nicotine products like Juul, whose CEO recently stepped down amidst these public health concerns, replaced by an executive at Altria, a cigarette empire.
+It has so far been attributed to 47 deaths and 2,290 confirmed and probable cases in the United States.
+Most news coverage — and proposed legislative response — has focused on nicotine products like Juul, whose CEO stepped down amidst these public health concerns, replaced by an executive at Altria, a cigarette empire.
 Walmart, which will continue to sell cigarettes (and guns), has announced plans to stop selling e-cigarettes, and several states have banned them outright.

-Many marijuana advocacy organizations have warned consumers not to buy THC vape products from unlicensed retailers, but is that really enough?
-The Cut spoke to a range of experts who study and work with cannabis to determine best practices for cannabis users both casual and frequent in this period of vape-related uncertainty.
+Many marijuana advocacy organizations have warned consumers not to buy THC vape products from unlicensed retailers.
+Meanwhile, the CDC currently recommends total abstention from vaping THC.
+Before the CDC identified vitamin E as a causal factor, the Cut spoke to a range of experts who study and work with cannabis to determine best practices for cannabis users both casual and frequent in this period of vape-related uncertainty.

 Are we overreacting?

 Depends who you ask.
 Andrew Hathaway, an associate professor of sociology at the University of Guelph in Canada, says it’s reasonable for people (i.e., vapers) to be skeptical about the amount of attention being paid to VAPI.
-“Not to diminish the tragedy, but when you see this panic [as a result of fewer than] a dozen deaths in a country of 300 million people, that has the markings of a moral panic,” he says.
+“Not to diminish the tragedy, but when you see this panic in a country of 300 million people, that has the markings of a moral panic,” he says.
 “I think there is some cause to be cynical about that.”

 Stephen Bright, a senior lecturer on addiction at Edith Cowan University in Australia who specializes in harm reduction, worries that reactive vaping legislation might have unintended consequences.
 “When there’s a moral panic, governments need to be seen as responding in some way because people are concerned, and when they react very quickly, often what they’re doing isn’t evidence-based, and it can have unintended negative effects,” he says.
 In his own research on the Australian government’s reaction to synthetic cannabis products, Bright found that banning products outright sometimes resulted in newer, less-understood psychoactive products entering the market.
 He likens the outright ban like those increasingly seen in the U.S. as using “a sledgehammer on a nail.”
 A more effective approach is to apply stringent regulations, says Bright.